 Does that $700 of unused credit seem too hard to resist?
 Remind yourself of this.
 Credit cards should be used as tools to build your credit score, not to buy things you don’t have the money to pay for now.

 Applying for new credit can help your credit, but don't apply for a new credit card after you have maxed out your other ones.
 This is a sure sign you’re living off your credit cards, a no-win situation that can only end in financial disaster.
 Don’t think you can make ends meet without a new credit card?
 It’s time for a drastic overhaul of your income and/or expenses.

 Cancel cable once and for all.
 Find a side job.
 Move to a cheaper place if you have to.
 Do whatever it takes to start spending less than you actually earn.
 (And make a plan for paying off those maxed out credit cards.)

 Dispute Incorrect and Negative Listings on Your Credit Reports

 When is the last time you looked at your credit reports?
-More to the point, when’s the last time you disputed erroneous/negative listings on your credit reports that are dragging down your credit score?
+More to the point, when’s the last time you disputed erroneous/negative information on your credit reports?
+These could be the reason your credit score is declinging.

 If it’s been a while (or never) then don’t waste another second.
 Request your free credit reports from all three credit bureaus at AnnualCreditReport.com.
 Then get to work disputing erroneous listings with the credit bureaus.